influxdata/azure-resource-manager-influxdb-enterprise/README.md

 ### Command line deploy

-Begin by making sure your logged into your azure account with your subscription ID.
+Begin by making sure you're logged into your azure account with your subscription ID.

 ```shell
 $ az login
 ```

 You can use the `deploy.sh` script to publish the template.
 The script will prompt you for a resourceGroup, if the group does not exit it will be created.

 ```shell
 $ ./deploy.sh
 ```

-After you're initial deployment, you can continue to publish Incremental deployments using one of the following commands.
+After the initial creation, you can continue to publish *Incremental* deployments using one of the following commands.
 You can published this repo template directly using `--template-uri`

 > az group deployment create --template-uri https://raw.githubusercontent.com/chobbs/ARM-Templates/master/src/mainTemplate.json --verbose --resource-group "${group}" --mode Incremental --parameters parameters/password.parameters.json